 4 Year; Fort Pierce, FL

 The interior design program at Indian River State College is a fantastic learning opportunity for prospective students.
 During your courses, you’ll explore an assortment of creative, organized, and imaginative options to help start your career.
-It is also expected you’ll learn how to develop visually appealing design solutions for an assortment of spaces.
+You’re also expected to learn how to develop visually appealing design solutions for an assortment of spaces.

 With the completion of this program, students will be given an A.S. in Interior Design.
 You can then take the National Interior Design Examination (NCIDQ) to acquire your certifications.
 After passing the exam, you’ll be fully prepared to begin your career as an interior designer.

 This program is unique because it provides students with opportunities to be career-ready upon graduation.
 It also provides a well-rounded education to help graduates find careers in private homes, retail establishments, and even growing corporate businesses.
-If you want to take your degree further, you may also find employment with architectural design firms.
+If you want to further your degree, you may also find employment with architectural design firms.

 At Indian River State College, there are a couple of avenues of study you can take on.
 The most popular is the Interior Design Technology A.S. program, which prepares students for further education.
 Completing this program can help you work towards a Bachelor’s Degree at IRSC.

 Alternatively, students can acquire one of two technical certificates.
 These can be completed at the same time as obtaining your A.S. degree.
-As an added specialty, students can currently choose from either a Home Staging Certificate or a Kitchen and Bath Design Certificate.
+Students can choose either a Home Staging Certificate or a Kitchen and Bath Design Certificate as an added specialty.

 4 Year; Lake Worth, FL